- Instructions for Form 1099-LTC - Introductory Material

 Other general topics.

 Due to the very low volume of paper Forms 1099-LTC received and processed by the IRS each year, this form is available in an online fillable format.
 You may fill out the form, found online at IRS.gov/Form1099LTC, and send Copy B to the recipient.
-For filing with the IRS, follow the applicable procedures for filing electronically if you are filing 250 or more forms.
-If you are filing this form on paper, you may send in the black-and-white Copy A with Form 1096 that you print from the IRS website.
+For filing with the IRS, follow the applicable procedures for filing electronically, or, for this form only, if you are qualified to file on paper, send in the black-and-white Copy A with Form 1096 that you print from the IRS website.

 File Form 1099-LTC if you paid any long-term care benefits.